 Can women be color blind?
-Yes, but the chances are slim!
-Women can be color blind but occurs in only about 1 in 200 women (compared to 1 in 12 men)*.
+Yes, but the chances of color blindness in females are slim!
+Women can have color blindness but occurs in only about 1 in 200 women (compared to 1 in 12 men)*.
 As a result, approximately 95% of people with color blindness are men.
 Thanks to chromosomal differences between men and women, color blind women are much fewer and farther between than color blind men.

 What Gene Causes Color Blindness?